1. Clear mission

 - Earned the Leave No Trace Award since its inception in 2003

-- Awarded the rank of Eagle Scout to over sixty boys over the troop’s 45-year history
+- Awarded the rank of Eagle Scout to over sixty boys in the troop’s over 45-year history

 We meet Mondays from September to June at Messiah United Methodist Church, 17805 County Road 6 Plymouth, Minnesota 55447. [map] We camp most months during the program year.
 We go to Many Point Scout Camp every summer, and go on our own “high adventure” trips every other summer.